 12 Things You Don't Know About Me

 My eyes change color.
 As a kid, I was told my eyes were hazel but didn’t really know what that meant.
-These days, depending on what I wear they are a mixture of green, blue or grey.
-And they even have a ring of gold around the pupils sometimes.
+These days, depending on what I wear they are combinations of green, blue or grey.
+They even have a ring of gold around the pupils.

 My feet are two different sizes.
 It doesn’t make finding shoes very easy, that’s for sure.
-Shoes tend to be too tight or loose on one foot.
+Shoes tend to be too tight or too loose.

 I’m a bit of a daredevil.
 Perhaps it’s because I grew up rough-housing with four younger brothers but I do love a thrill.
 My adventures have taken me all over the world and I’ve been lucky enough to enjoy so many exciting opportunities.

 In the Dominican Republic, I swam with caged sharks in the open ocean.
-In the deserts of Huacachina, I flew around enormous sand dunes in a 10-person buggy.
-On the island of Bali, we hiked up a volcano to witness a beautiful sunrise (falling on the way down wasn’t as pretty).
+In the deserts of Huacachina, I flew around mountains of sand in a 10-person dune buggy.
+On the island of Bali, I hiked up a volcano to witness a beautiful sunrise (falling on the way down wasn’t as pretty).
 In Medellín, Colombia, I ran off the edge of a cliff, paragliding over the valley below.
-I’ve gone bungee jumping off a bridge in South Korea, skydiving (without an instructor attached) and zip-lining on many occasions (the best was in the jungles of Costa Rica).
+I’ve gone bungee jumping off a bridge in South Korea, solo skydiving and zip-lining many times (the best in the jungles of Costa Rica).
 And last but not least, in Peru I had a Near-Death Experience on Rainbow Mountain while hiking it’s snowy peaks (truly, a nightmare).

 I hate my birthday.
 As much as I don’t like to admit, I have high expectations for my birthday.
 However, in the past every birthday seems to fall flat.
 Even today, when I hesitantly plan a birthday event I can’t help but be disappointed.
 Friends don’t show up.
 People cancel.
 Family forgets to call.
-As much as I wish I didn’t care, I do.
+And I wish I didn’t care but I do.
 To avoid this entirely, I’ve decided to go on an adventure each birthday.
 That way, the day is mine and only mine.